sharaelong/814-3/README.md

 Time: 1384ms
 I used 3-opt heuristic instead of multiple 2-opt heuristic.
 It showed 2.6% performance gain, which is similar as other resource's experiment results.
 Check every 3-opt moves and select best move.
 However, I can see execution time is increased sharply.

+7. Dynamic clustering
+Score: 25241052.9
+Time: 4352ms
+This clustering algorithm tries moving points from a randomly selected cluster to a randomly selected adjacent cluster.
+Cluster is initialized with 10x14 grid, so neighbors of certain cluster refer to those connected on four sides.
+The selection probability is exponential value to current cluster's tour length.
+When point moving increases max tour length between two cluster, rollback that changes.
+Some lessons I got from this:
+- BOJ is much slower than my local machine.
+It's easy to overestimate algorithm performance.
+- Just moving single point is really weak.
+- Exponential probability of choice is good heuristic, indeed it seems necessary.
+- 3-opt is not good to use as a blackbox for its huge variance.
+- Heuristic depends on area of cluster convex hull is not good, because sharp shape has small area but increases tour length significantly.

 # Utilities
 - `score.sh`: compile main source code and score calculator, print score. `tmp-file` is temporary file for saving result.
 - `gen.sh`: re-generate test cases.
+- `visualizer.py`: visualize cluster result.

 # Useful resources
 - [Traveling salesman problem (wikipedia)](https://en.wikipedia.org/wiki/Travelling_salesman_problem)